COS301-SE-2021/Bean-Bag/README.md

 ---

 <a name="intro"/><h3>Introduction</h3></a>
-<b>Bean Bag</b> is an inventory management system that uses image recognition to catalog stock items.
+<b>Bean Bag</b> is an inventory management system that uses image recognition to catalog stock items.<br>
-This application would assist in multiple areas such as:
+This application would assist in multiple areas such as:<br>
-➜ the cataloging of secondhand clothing and apparel,
+➜ the cataloging of secondhand clothing and apparel,<br>
-➜ condition assessment of secondhand computer parts, and more.
+➜ condition assessment of secondhand computer parts, and more.<br>
 A key feature of Bean Bag is that the recognizer can be trained on new item types thereby providing flexibility and enabling the application to be tailored to any users needs.

 ---